Cooperative Education Course

 Work on a full-time basis at one of the CO-OP host entities, including multinational corporations, startups, financial institutions, governmental entities, professional services firms, think tanks, local and international economic and monetary bodies, and nonprofit organizations.

-- Students should register normally for Fall 2025 courses until the CO-OP selection process is complete
+Students should register normally for Fall 2025 courses until the CO-OP selection process is complete.

-- Upon acceptance in CO-OP by the employer, students will be registered automatically in the CO-OP course.
-Once registered, students will be dropped from any other Fall 2025 courses and will be required to pay applicable CO-OP course tuition fees after considering any scholarship coverage
+Once registered, students will be dropped from any other Fall 2025 courses and will be required to pay applicable CO-OP course tuition fees after considering any scholarship coverage.

 - Three credits elective course pass/fail